logo Calflora, a 501c3 non-profit

 Information about Acacia saligna from other sources

 [Cal-IPC] Australia native, Description: Acacia saligna (golden wreath wattle, orange wattle) is a shrubby tree in the pea family (Fabaceae) that is native to Australia.
 It is grown as an ornamental and has become naturalized in coastal and southern California as well as in other Mediterranean climates in South Africa, parts of southern Europe, and where it is not native in southeastern Australia.
-Orange wattle has long (7 to 21 cm), thin leaves (each with a prominent midvein) that differentiate it from other Acacia species.
-Flowers are arranged in racemes consisting of 2-8 heads each.
-Seed pods are narrow, straight, and not hairy.
 Plants can reproduce vegetatively and produce copious amounts of seed.
 Its dense canopy can shade out other plants.
 Wildfire favors its spread by promoting regrowth and germination.
-Cal-IPC Rating: Watch (contributed by Mary Ann Machi)
+Cal-IPC Rating: Watch (link added by Mary Ann Machi)

 Suggested Citation